-A stopped rider must continue calmly to the finish and request a re-start from the finish line commissaire and wait for further instruction.
+A stopped rider must continue calmly to the finish and request a re-start from the finish line commis-

-- § 5 First aid (minimum requirements) - 4.3.020 The first aid service must be organised in accordance with articles 4.2.052 to 4.2.058 it being understood that the number of people qualified under the laws of the country to give first aid must be at least seven.
+§ 5 First aid (minimum requirements)

+4.3.020 The first aid service must be organised in accordance with articles 4.2.052 to 4.2.058 it being understood that the number of people qualified under the laws of the country to give first aid must be at least eight.

 A medic must be stationed at the exit of the finish bowl during racing.

 The organiser must submit an evacuation and medical plan to UCI prior to world championships, world cup and continental championships.
-The organisers medical coordinator must meet the technical delegate if applicable or the president of the commissaires' panel before the first training. (text modified on 1.02.12). - § 6 Training - 4.3.021 The following training sessions must be organised:
+The organisers medical coordinator must meet the technical delegate if applicable or the president of the commissaires' panel before the first training.

+§ 6 Training

-- an on-foot inspection of the course must be organised before the first training session. - a training session, the day before competition. - a training session on the morning of the race day.
+- 4.3.021 The following training sessions must be organised: - an on-foot inspection of the course must be organised before the first training session. - a training session, the day before competition. - a training session on the morning of the race day.